Emotional Eating: Types and How to Stop It Forever

 At first, you might not realize that the reason you feel like eating is tied to your emotions.
 However, as the cycle of emotional eating progresses you might notice a pattern.
 Depending on the type of emotional eater you are, the triggers will vary.
 If you want to learn how to stop emotional eating forever, you have to identify what situations or feelings make you want to head to the kitchen or fridge for a snack.

 - Start a food diary

-Get a notebook or phone apps to document and track what you eat (everything from snacks to meals), when you eat it, and how you feel while eating.
+Get a notebook or some phone apps to document and track what you eat (everything from snacks to meals), when you eat it, and how you feel while eating.
 This will help you identify what triggers you to eat and thus, start working on how to stop emotional eating forever.